19hours/sg-statutes/Acts/Income Tax Act.md

 (12) In this section —

+“airport land” means any land zoned for use as an airport under the Master Plan;

+[Act 37 of 2014 wef 22/02/2014]

-“approved construction or approved renovation” means the construction or renovation, as the case may be, of a building or structure on industrial land approved under subsection (2);
+“approved construction or approved renovation” means the construction or renovation, as the case may be, of a building or structure on industrial land, port land or airport land (as the case may be) approved under subsection (2);

+[Act 37 of 2014 wef 22/02/2014]

 “industrial land” means any land zoned for the purpose of “Business 1” or “Business 2” (other than “Business 1 White” and “Business 2 White”) under the Master Plan, and includes such other land as may be approved by the Minister;

-“Master Plan” means the Master Plan as defined in the Planning Act which is effective on the date of the application for planning permission or conservation permission referred to in subsection (1);
+“Master Plan” means the Master Plan as defined in the Planning Act which is effective on the date of the application for planning permission or conservation permission referred to in subsection (1) or (1A), as the case may be;

+[Act 37 of 2014 wef 22/02/2014]

+“port land” means any land zoned for use as a port under the Master Plan;

+[Act 37 of 2014 wef 22/02/2014]

 “qualifying capital expenditure” means the following types of capital expenditure which are incurred in respect of any construction or renovation, between 23rd February 2010 and the date of completion of that construction or renovation (both dates inclusive):